cskonopka/dexra/README.md

 # dexra
-Web3 CLI tool for tracking the exchange rate of 2 crytocurrencies on Polygon via Quickswap and SushiSwap
+Web3 CLI tool for tracking the exchange rate of 2 crytocurrencies on Polygon

 # Setup
 - Download the repository